huzaifah-cyber/threat-hunt-operation-overreach/README.md

 | **Answer** | Detection without response; incident-response process / alert triage and escalation |
 | **Time (UTC)** | 2026-08-06T12:53:22Z |

-**Details:** The classic techniques were detected and correlated, so the failure was not in detection or tooling.
-The incident that fired was not converted into an effective response.
-The cheapest control is a process control: mandatory alert triage and escalation with an incident-response playbook, ensuring a detected high-confidence incident is acted on rather than simply recorded.

 ---

 ### 🚩 Flag 41 — Session Containment